 Separately, the Christian Association of Nigeria issued a communique on Feb.
 12 stating that across Nigeria’s northeastern and central states, gory stories of killings by shooting and the burning of Christian houses and their churches remain the same.

-Reading from the communique, Association General Secretary Rev. Musa Asake said, “The federal government should come up with an efficient and enduring system that can overwhelm the resurgence of Boko Haram gunmen and Fulani herdsmen who are prowling villages, shooting and killing innocent Christians, particularly those living in the northern part of Nigeria.”
+Reading from the communique, Association General Secretary Rev. Musa Asake said, “The federal government should come up with an efficient and enduring system that can overwhelm the resurgence of an extremist group that is located primarily in Northern Nigeria More gunmen and The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+More herdsmen who are prowling villages, shooting and killing innocent Christians, particularly those living in the northern part of Nigeria.”